From Counterportation to Local Wormholes: Universal Exchange-Free Quantum Computation

-Here's how to implement Ahronov and Vaidman's impressive modification in our counterfactual CNOT-gate, while passing the consistent histories test for each outer cycle.
+Here's how to implement Aharonov and Vaidman's modification in the exchange-free CNOT gate.
 Take the Nth inner cycle, which was previously the last inner cycle during a given outer cycle.
-After applying SPR2 inside the inner interferometer for the Nth cycle, Alice now makes a measurement by blocking the entrance to channel leading to Bob.
+After applying SPR2 inside the inner interferometer for the Nth cycle, Alice makes a measurement by blocking the entrance to the channel leading to Bob.
 (She may alternatively flip the polarisation and use a PBS to direct the photonic component away from Bob.)
-And instead of switching SM2 off, SM2 is kept turned on for a duration corresponding to N more inner cycles, after which SM2 is switched off as before.
+And instead of switching SM2 off, it is kept turned on for a duration corresponding to N more inner cycles, after which SM2 is switched off as before.
 One has to compensate for the added time by means of optical delays.
-The idea here is that, for the case of Bob not blocking, any remaining V component inside the inner interferometer after N inner cycles (because of weak measurement or otherwise) will be rotated towards H over the extra N inner cycles.
-This has the effect that, at least as a first order approximation, any weak measurement in the channel leading to Bob will be vanishingly small.
-In the TSVF mentioned above, the forward state and the backward state do not overlap anywhere in the channel between Alice and Bob.
+The idea here is that, for the case of Bob not blocking, any lingering V component inside the inner interferometer after N inner cycles (because of weak measurement or otherwise) will be rotated towards H over the extra N inner cycles.
+This has the effect that, at least as a first order approximation, any weak measurement on the photon in the channel leading to Bob, including one of polarisation, will be vanishingly small.
+In the language of the TSVF, the forward state and the backward state do not overlap anywhere in the channel.

-In fact one can do better than eliminating the weak trace to a first order approximation only.
-The way to do it, we propose, is by repeating the same trick with a further N cycles---namely blocking the entrance to the channel leading to Bob after the 2Nth application of SPR2, or else directing the photonic component away, then keeping SM2 on for a duration corresponding to N more inner cycles---and if one wishes, repeat again, achieving an arbitrarily small weak trace.